2006 California Golden Bears football team: Washington

-UCLA Bruins
+UCLA

 After a bye week, which saw the Bears take sole position of first place in the Pac-10, rising two spots in the AP Poll to #10 and one spot in the Coaches Poll to #11 (staying steady at #10 in the BCS Standings), Cal faced the UCLA Bruins, a Pac-10 team and rival of the Bears, who sported a 4–4 record, 2–3 in the Pac-10.
 Last year, in a contest between the unbeaten, ranked teams at the Rose Bowl, the Bears fell to the Bruins 47–40, letting their 40–28 lead in the fourth quarter melt away.

 The Bruins starting quarterback Ben Olson was still injured, so backup quarterback Patrick Cowan took his fourth start in California Memorial Stadium.
 The Bruins had a tough last three weeks after starting 4–1, losing to the Oregon Ducks on the road, losing their chance at an upset over the #10 Notre Dame Fighting Irish in the last minute of the game at Notre Dame Stadium, and losing at home to the Washington State Cougars at home 37–15.
 The Bears and Bruins have split their last six contests, with the home team winning each occasion.

 Cal wore their gold jerseys from the Oregon game four weeks earlier in front of a sold-out crowd of 72,516, Cal's second of the year, and just their fifth from opponents besides Stanford since the 1950s.
 In the first quarter, Cal drove down the field to score on their first possession of the ballgame.
 A defensive stop against UCLA and then the Bears gave the Bruins possession, and Cowan ran in for a twelve-yard touchdown.
 Quarterback Nate Longshore took the helm, driving 76 yards on the next possession, the drive capped off by Marshawn Lynch's brilliant 24-yard catch-and-dash through the UCLA defense.
 The Bruins drove deep in the next drive, but settled for a field goal, which ended the first half scoring.